gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 His face crumpled.
 "But now he's g-gone and I don't know what to *do*."

 Thomas pointed at Erileine.
-"The portrait---now."
+"The portrait—now."

 Erileine took the stairs three at a time.
 The tube containing Lady Kembe's picture lay on top of a roof beam, right where she had told